Kaleidophon/tenacious-toucan/README.md

 representations based on later elements in the sequence and subsequently lead to wrong predictions and a worse model performance.
 In humans, challenging cases like garden path sentences (an instance of this being the infamous *The horse raced past the barn fell*) can lead their language understanding astray.
 However, they are still able to correct their representation accordingly and recover when new information is encountered.
-Inspired by this, I propose an augmentation to standard RNNs in form of a gradient-based correction mechanism.
+Inspired by this, I propose an augmentation to standard RNNs in form of a gradient-based correction mechanism (*recoder*).

 The mechanism explored in this work is inspired by work of Giulianelli et al., 2018, who demonstrated that activations in a LSTM can be corrected in order to recover corrupted information (interventions).